Macy's Herald Square

 Macy's Herald Square (originally named the R. H. Macy and Company Store) is a department store building on West 34th Street at Herald Square in New York City, New York, United States.
 It was designed by A. W. Cordes and Theodore de Lemos for Isidor and Nathan Straus, and opened in 1902; expansions designed by Robert D. Kohn opened in 1924, 1928, and 1931, and completed the present-day building.
-It is the flagship store of the Macy's department store chain, and the headquarters of its holding company Macy's, Inc. The store spans 2.5 e6ft2, of which 1.25 e6ft2 is selling space, making it the largest department store in the United States and one of the largest in the world.
+It is the flagship store of the Macy's department store chain, and the headquarters of its holding company Macy's, Inc. The building has a floor area of about 2.2 e6ft2, making it the largest department store in the United States and one of the largest in the world.
 It was added to the National Register of Historic Places and was made a National Historic Landmark in 1978.